Anistorica1/FarmingMod/README.md

-﻿# Farming mod for hypixel skyblock
+﻿# Farming mod for Hypixel Skyblock